 1. VT-501 CoC main strategy for reducing the Length Of Time (LOT) individuals and persons in families remain homeless is our robust, no-wrong door approach coordinated entry system, by name list, and partnership agreements with housing providers.
 Secondly, Increasing the number of affordable units, dedicated PSH units, and funding sources for supportive services are priorities for the CoC and found in the Consolidated Plan.
 With a local rental vacancy rate at a pandemic low of below 0.5%, lack of vacant housing stock is a major barrier to reducing LOT homeless.
 CARES Act funds and ARPA expenditures for permanent affordable housing are bringing an increase in rehabilitated and new units, often with requirements for homeless set asides, referred via Coordinated Entry, enabling the CoC to prioritize those with the longest LOT homeless.
 Services resources and other housing resources were supported by State Rapid Resolution Housing Initiative funding.
 Housing First is a community-wide strategy to move folks directly into housing.
 Linking to mainstream resources and job training also are helpful strategies.
 Ensuring those who experience homelessness have access to a variety of affordable housing options, the needed services to stay housed and the subsidy to pay for housing are the 3 pillars to move people quickly into housing in our community.

 VT-501 CoC Coordinated Entry system uses the standardized assessment tool and HMIS data review to identify those individuals & families with the highest severity of need including length of homelessness to access available PH subsidies and units.
 For those living in shelters or places not meant for human habitation and not in HMIS, then case management works to collect interviews and other third party documentation to support LOT records.
-CoC funded RRH and PSH programs prioritize CE referrals with the longest LOT.
+HUD CoC funded PSH programs prioritize CE referrals with the longest LOT.

-VT-501 CoC Co-Chairs along with the Coordinated Entry Committee and the Community Housing Review Team of the CoC oversee the CoCs strategies to reduce the LOT individuals and families remain homeless.
+VT-501 CoC Co-Chairs along with the Coordinated Entry Committee of the CoC oversee the CoCs strategies to reduce the LOT individuals and families remain homeless.